allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 **Step 5: Verify Record Count**

 After copying the data to the final table in BigQuery, the next step is to verify the correctness of the entire transfer process.
-To ensure that all data has been accurately copied, the number of records in the source PostgreSQL table is compared with the number in the target BigQuery table for the specified date range.
+To ensure that all data has been accurately copied, the number of records in the source PostgreSQL table is compared with the number in the target BigQuery table.
+This comparison is done for the specified date range.
 Alternatively, verification can be done by summing values in selected columns.
 The choice of verification method depends on the nature and structure of the data.

 ```java
 // PostgreSQL count